Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/_posts/2025-02-15-attension.md

 - Allows words to influence each other's representation, improving coherence in generated text.

 **Example:**
-Consider the sentence: **"The dog chased the cat because it was fast."**.
-What we care about is **Who does "it" refer to?**.
-Self-attention helps the model **identify that "it" likely refers to the cat**, given the prior context.
+Consider the sentence: "The dog chased the cat because it was fast.".
+What we care about is Who does "it" refer to?.
+Self-attention helps the model identify that "it" likely refers to the cat, given the prior context.

 **Takeaway:** Self-attention **allows models to capture long-range dependencies** in text, making LLMs more powerful.

 ---
 ## 2. Multi-Head Attention: Learning Multiple Perspectives
 Instead of using **one** attention mechanism, multi-head attention **splits the input into multiple heads**,  applies attention separately, and concatenates results.
 Each head **focuses on different relationships** in the sentence.

-- captures multiple perspectives (e.g., short-term & long-term dependencies).
-- Reduces information bottleneck (splitting across heads = better learning).

 - **Expands learning capacity** by running multiple self-attention mechanisms in parallel.
+Reduces information bottleneck (splitting across heads = better learning).
-- **Divides embeddings into multiple subspaces**, each learning different aspects of linguistic structure.
+- **Divides embeddings into multiple subspaces**, each learning different aspects of linguistic structure and captures multiple perspectives (e.g., short-term & long-term dependencies).

 **Example:**
 - If the embedding dimension is **512**, splitting it into **8 heads** means each head operates on **64-dimensional subspaces**.